-Required Coursework: The M.A. in Urban Affairs requires 37 hours of coursework—11 three-credit courses, plus a four-credit internship or capstone experience.
+Required Coursework: The M.A. in Urban Affairs requires 37 hours of coursework—11 three-credit courses, plus a three-credit internship or capstone experience.

 - PLSC 410.
 Urban Politics or MPP 410 - Urban Politics and Policy

 - SOCL 462 The Urban Metropolis (urban sociology)

 A one-semester course in statistical analysis is required (MPP 405).
 In consultation with their advisor, students select at least two additional courses that would provide a foundation for their specific career goals.
 Several common choices include

 MPP 405.
 Statistics for Policy Analysis I (required)

 MPP 403 Public Budgeting and Finance